CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

   * Can regulations coerce these entities to censor transactions?

+#### Proof-of-Stake

-* Proof-of-Stake approaches: rely on a set of parties having a financial stake in honestly relaying valid state information from one network to another.
+Rely on a set of parties having a financial stake in honestly relaying valid state information from one network to another.

   Considerations:
   * How many such entities are employed by the network?
 What are the specific honesty threshold assumptions for guaranteeing safety and liveness?
 What are the particular characteristics of the cryptographic schemes used?